apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/configuration.md

 "
 ```

 > "-XX:DisableExplicitGC" is not recommended due to may lead to memory link (DS dependent on Netty to communicate).

-## 2.datasource.properties [datasource config properties]
+### datasource.properties [datasource config properties]

 DS uses Druid to manage database connections and default simplified configs are:
 |Parameters | Default value| Description|
 |--|--|--|